LIAAD/Text2StoryPackage/README.md

-doc.extract_participants() # Extraction done with all tools. doc.extract_participants('spacy', 'nltk') # Extraction done with the SPACY and NLTK tools. doc.extract_participants('allennlp') # Extraction done with just the ALLENNLP tool.
+doc.extract_participants() # Extraction done with all tools. doc.extract_participants('spacy', 'nltk') # Extraction done with the SPACY and NLTK tools. doc.extract_participants('srl') # Extraction done with just the SRL tool.

 doc.extract_times() # Extraction done with all tools

-doc.extract_objectal_links() # Extraction of objectal links from the text with all tools (needs to be done after extracting participants, since it requires participants to make the co-reference resolution)

-doc.extract_events() # Extraction of events with all tools doc.extract_semantic_role_link() # Extraction of semantic role links with all tools (should be done after extracting events since most semantic relations are between an participant and an event)
+doc.extract_events() # Extraction of events with all tools doc.extract_semantic_role_link() # Extraction of semantic role links with all tools (should be done after extracting events since most semantic relations are between an participant and an event) doc.extract_objectal_links()# Extraction of objectal links with all tools (should be done after extracting participants because objectal links are between participants)

 ann_str = doc.ISO_annotation() # Outputs ISO annotation in .ann format (txt) in a file called 'annotations.ann'
 with open('annotations.ann', "w") as fd: